 All terms except summer are 11 weeks long.
 The summer term will be between 6-11 weeks, depending on the course and instructor.
-The internship requires full-time participation (32-35 hours per week) during two terms to achieve 600 hours.
+The internship requires full-time participation (32-35 hours per week) during two or three terms to achieve 600 hours.
 This includes 240 direct hours as required by CACREP.
 Internship during the last two terms before graduation requires 32-35 hours per week to successfully complete 600 clock hours, including 240 direct client contact hours.
+The internship can be spread over more than 2 terms to reduce the hours to 15-20 hours per week.
+Discuss with your advisor and clinical coordinator.